janusli/janusli.github.io/index.md

 # Janus Li

-I am a staff interpreter, translator and terminologist of an international NGO.
-I help people with intellectual curiosity to understand complex idea of Chinese intellectuality and how its relevant today through cross-cultural communication.
+I am a staff interpreter, translator and terminologist of an international NGO. .

 Contact me: